 If we use the same meticulous inventory followed by the observer as we did with the microscope, we discover that the Double-Slit Experiment is really two independent experiments (in that the resulting data changes, not by FTL speeds but that that EXPERIMENTAL PERSPECTIVES can be made to change FTL (changing from one data point to two (a single to a double slit).

 So what does Uncertainty have to do with TIME?

 TIME is perceived as a duration between two samplings or two data points.
 If we only had one data point, one sample, it would be like seeing a dot on the screen in the Double-Slit Experiment (a location: objective view).
 But when we have two data points (two slits) a distribution, a complex configuration over space, a waveform, results.
 Sampling two points returns a distribution requiring an interference relationship, or duration of that relationship, to occur.
-So the two major ways we have of sampling our environment are 1) looking at objects, returning their magnitudes at specific locations, 2) looking at objects in time, a way that requires two or more data points.
+So the two major ways we have of sampling our environment (by Uncertainty) are 1) looking at objects, returning their magnitudes at specific locations, 2) looking at objects in time, a way that requires two or more data points.

 [For those, who, like me, were statistically challenged because of the chance interpretation, rather than the distribution interpretation of statistical reality: Think of how weather is predicted: 50% chance of rain distributed over a given area, as opposed to 50% chance in a given amount of time.

 When an electron is shot at two slits, it’s distributional stats say it will exist in the space-time of the two slits (50% distribution in each slit).
 If a particle is small enough (high enough energy), it can be observed to exist in expanded EXPERIMENTAL SPACE, giving us a clue as to how space-time is created in our expanding universe.]